 Media Psychology and understanding media effects is fundamental to 21st century media literacy.

 Thanks to Society for Media Psychology and Technology members, Drs.
 Mary Alvord, Phyllis Shares, Peter Shares, Pauline Wallen, Rochelle Balter, Pam Rutledge and Toni Luskin for your input as I prepared this description and definition of media psychology.

 Autthor.
 (Please send comments and suggestions to the author)

-Dr. Bernard Luskin received a lifetime achievement award from the APA Media Psychology Division (46) and is president emeritus of The APA Society for Media Psychology and Technology.
+Dr. Bernard Luskin received a lifetime achievement award from the APA Media Psychology Division (46) and is president emeritus of The APA Society for Media Psychology and Technology and an APA Fellow.
 Luskin has been CEO of eight colleges and universities and divisions of Fortune 500 companies, including Philips Interactive Media and Jones Education Networks.
-He is presently Chancellor, Ventura County Community College District.
 Bernie Luskin received two Emmys for documentary television programs and was executive producer of the first Sesame Street, Grolier’s Encyclopedia, Compton’s Encyclopedia and many other interactive CD’s. www.LuskinInternational.com, email: BernieLuskin@gmail.com.

 Luskin, B. J. (2002).
 Casting the Net Over Global Learning (1 ed.
 Vol. 1).
 Los Angeles: Griffin.

 Luskin, B. J., Friedland., L. (1998).
 Division 46 Taskforce Study of New Career Opportunities in the Emerging Field of Media Psychology (46, Trans.)
 (1 ed., Vol. 1, pp. 101).
 Los Angeles: American Psychological Association.